Positive Behaviour Support Gold Coast & Brisbane

 Aimee started studying Psychology at 16 and went on to study a Bachelor of Science in Psychology at 18.
 Originally from the UK, Aimee travelled extensively and lived in four countries before she decided to move to Australia in 2019.
 While travelling, she worked in the hospitality industry and as a Journalist but setting down roots in Australia allowed her an opportunity to start working within the NDIS framework, as a Support Coordinator.
 Aimee uses a person-centred practice and offers trauma informed support to clients of all backgrounds, but she has a particular interest for working with young people, coming with years of experience working with children in school settings.
 Working with participants to ensure they are happy and pursuing their goals and dreams, is something that Aimee has a huge passion for, using an individualised approach to support individuals to enjoy a quality life.

-Alice Ryan (resized)
+Alice Ryan Behaviour Support Practitioner

 ALICE RYAN